Skip to content

 Cramalt Craig — common questions

 Cramalt Craig is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 730m of ascent and takes most walkers 5-7 hours.
-Terrain: Smooth short grass once on the ridge; the fence acts as a handrail almost all the way.
+Underfoot: Smooth short grass once on the ridge; the fence acts as a handrail almost all the way.

 Where do I park for Cramalt Craig?